 From June until parade Sunday, people work in the building/construction tents on the floats.
 Would you like to take a quick look inside the construction tent?
 Or are you looking for more background information?
 Check this page for the possibilities.

-From June until the parade on Sunday, work is done in the construction tents of the floats.
-Usually these are open in the evening from about 7.00 pm and all day on Saturday.
-Closer to the parade, the tents are also open during the day and on Sunday.
-When the volunteers are at work, you can come and take a look.
-In many cases, they will tell you about their work and the float.
-Each hamlet has its own construction site and tent.
-See the map below for the locations.
+Usually the construction tents are open in the evening from about 7 p.m., and all day Saturday.
+Closer to the parade, the tents are also open during the day and on Sundays.
+When the builders are at work, you are always free to come and take a look.
+In many cases the builders take some time to enthusiastically talk about their work and the float.

-On the days before the first Sunday in September, Corsosunday, all townships are busy during the process of applying the dahlias on the floats.
-The corsotour gives Corsolovers of all ages the opportunity to experience this process in real life.
-Led by a guide, you can take a look behind the scenes to find out everything about the construction of the greatest flower parade.
+On the days before Corso Sunday, all the hamlets are on edge during the process where, after months of waiting, the dahlias are finally tapped onto the wagon.
+The Corsotour offers corso lovers young and old the chance to witness this process live.
+Led by a guide, you will take a look behind the scenes and learn all about the construction of the largest flower parade.

 Want more information or to book a Corsotour?
 Then check out our special Corsotour page (click here) for more information.